9+Great Books on Wolves, 2024 Update

 2018 Nancy Cataldo

 Non-fiction for readers aged 10 - 12 years old.
-This book looks at the rescue, conservation, and recovery of 7 species: grey wolf, whooping crane, bald eagle, giant Galapagos turtle, California condor, American Bison, and American alligator.
+This fact-based book looks at the rescue, conservation, and recovery of 7 iconic species: grey wolf, whooping crane, bald eagle, giant Galapagos turtle, California condor, American Bison, and American alligator.

-Back From the Brink is a fact-based, sophisticated but age-appropriate and understandable overview of the species it discusses and the challenges to their survival, with inspiring ideas for young conservationists.
-It is also encouraging - each of these animals is (so far) a conservation success story.
 Back From the Brink - Saving Animals from Extinction is an excellent addition to a budding nature enthusiast’s library and the perfect introduction for a child who may not have nature at their doorstep.

-Nancy Cataldo has been writing about the environment and conservation for decades; among her work are many STEM books includingSniffer Dogs: How Dogs (and Their Noses) Save the World, Back from The Brink: Saving Animals From Extinction, and Beastly Brains: Exploring How Animals Think, Talk, and Feel and this, her latest, Back From the Brink - Saving Animals from Extinction.
+Nancy Cataldo has been writing about the environment and conservation for decades.
+Her work includes many STEM books, including Sniffer Dogs: How Dogs (and Their Noses) Save the World and Beastly Brains: Exploring How Animals Think, Talk, and Feel.

 National Geographic Kids Mission: Wolf Rescue: All About Wolves and How to Save Them